Returning Undergraduate Instructions

 If your TU housing status changes at any time, you must notify TU and MHEC.

-To notify TU, you must submit a Housing Verification Form from Forms & Online Services.
+To notify TU, submit a Housing Verification Form from Forms & Online Services.

 If you have any state aid from MHEC, you must also update your housing status in their MDCAPS system.